RasheedLewis/collab-canvas/README.md

 - **Konva.js** for powerful 2D canvas rendering
 - **Firebase** for reliable real-time infrastructure
+- **OpenAI** for GPT-4 and enabling natural language canvas interactions
 - **Netlify** for seamless frontend deployment and hosting
 - **Railway** for reliable backend hosting
 - **The React community** for amazing tools and libraries